michalmichael67/Final_project/README.md

 ![NYA_updated_dtypes.png](Resources/NYA_updated_dtypes.png)

 ### Database Creation
 We created a SQL database which included 2 main tables - A table with open/close data for the last 60 years for all indexes and another table with reference data.
-From these intial tables, we created 2 additional tables that were used in the amchine learning model.
+From these intial tables, we created 2 additional tables that were used in the machine learning model.

 The structure of the tables can be viewed below: